lenawisniewska/Dissertation/README.md

 ## Features
 - **Geospatial Data Analysis**: Combines geocoded Climate Data Store and Afrobarometer data for analysis.
-- **Regression Models**: Implements OLS, Fixed Effects, and Instrumental Variable regressions to analyze if the effect of electricity outages on employment differs by gender.
+- **Regression Models**: OLS and Instrumental Variable (including Fixed Effects) regressions to analyze if the effect of electricity outages on employment differs by gender.
 - **Stata and Python Integration**:
   - Stata: For regression analysis and summary statistics.
   - Python: For geospatial analysis and advanced visualizations.